Bierxiensi/docs/docs/Others/English/other.md

 I have read many kinds of books ,among them I found “ the old man and the sea ” by hemingway the most encouraging .
 This book tells a story of an old man fighting against a gigantic fish.
 I was deeply impressed by the old man's persistence on not giving up and his strong will to face against bad luck .
 From the book, I have learned success only belongs to those who are persistent and patient.
 Never say no to failure.
 （The influence has still worked on me although I read the book 10 years ago.）

+### 2.0版本
+> Good morning, professors, thank you for giving me this valuable opportunity to be interviewed here today.
+My name is zhangxiangyu and i'm 26 years old, comming form jiangsu province.

+> I majored in Computer Science and Technology at Zhengzhou University of Aeronautics three years ago.During my college years, I'm not only studied the basic courses, passed the CET-4 and CET-6, but also learned The Introduction to computer system teached by professor Yuanchenfeng at the MOOC of China University, gained the examination certification and enhanced my professional ability

+> After graduation, i worked as a web developer.
+During this period, i'm also working hard and had mastered lots of technical frameworks like Node、Vue、React、Javascript and Python.
+It help me Won the title of excellent employee several times.

+> However, i believe Education never ceases.
+I hope I could get the opportunity to finish my postgraduate courses in Beihang University of which I had desired for a long time.

+Thanks for your listening , professors.

+### 1.0版本

+> Good morning, professors, thank you for giving me this valuable opportunity to be interviewed here today.
+I'm a 26-year-old youth whose name is zhangxiangyu.
+I was born in Shandong Province and raised in Jiangsu Province.

+> I majored in Computer Science and Technology at Zhengzhou University of Aeronautics three years ago.
+During my college years，i took study seriously and grasped the essential knowledge of my major.
+Also, I successfully passed the CET-4 and CET-6.

+> After graduation, i worked as a web developer in nanjing city for three and a half years.
+During this period, i also working hard, Won the title of excellent employee several times.
+I'm satisfyed that I can take good care of myself and relieve my parents' living burden.

+> However, After several years of work, i found that there is a lot of room for improvement in my professional knowledge and skills.
+I realized that I’m extremely interested in computer , and the undergraduate computer study is the most basic.
+I want to make some achievement in this field , so I hope I could get the opportunity to finish my postgraduate courses in Beihang University of which I had desired for a long time.

+Thanks for your listening , professors .

+*4.How to explain your ability of self-learning?
+Firstly, When I am studying, I will concentrate my attention on it.
+The sounds around can hardly bother me.
+Secondly, when I will complete a task, I will plan it first, and then work it according to the plan. thirdly, I pay attention to sum up my learning methods to improve learning efficiency.
+So I think my learning efficiency is higher than others, and my self-learning ability is strong .

+*5.How do you demonstrate you are optimistic?
+I believe the world is magic and full of surprises.
+Life is full of sweets and bitters.
+Maybe sometimes you are sad because of some difficulties, but most of time you are happy.
+If you live your life by heart, you will find that life is wonderful.
+I always cherish this kind of blessing and live every day to its fullest.

+*6.How do you demonstrate you are persistent?
+I think One has to work hard and persist to the end.
+When you look around, you can find competition is everywhere.
+People are struggling for their life and work.
+If you are lazy, you will definitely be left behind .
+（ optimism makes me smile.
+And persistence keeps me work.
+I am always like this work while smiling ）